The decision to get divorced doesn’t come easy.

 This is especially important if children are involved.

-Here we’ll offer a quick guide to divorce in Colorado, including information on common law marriage in Colorado and how to prepare for Denver family court.
+Here we’ll offer a quick guide to divorce in Colorado, including information on common-law marriage in Colorado, the steps to divorce in Colorado, and how to prepare for Denver family court.

 Take a deep breath and let’s get started.

 Basic Requirements for Filing for Divorce in Colorado

 While the ultimate goal of all divorce and legal separation is the same, the path to get there varies from state to state.

 If you and your spouse currently reside in the state of Colorado, you have to meet several requirements before officially filing for divorce.

 Colorado is considered a “no-fault” state which means the only ground for divorce is that the marriage is irretrievably broken.
 Adultery, abuse (physical or otherwise), and other misconduct are not factors when dividing property, awarding alimony, or granting a divorce.

 An irretrievable breakdown simply means that the two parties can no longer get along and there’s no chance for reconciliation.

 One or both of the spouses must reside in Colorado for a minimum of 91 days before filing divorce paperwork.
 If child custody is also an issue, under the Uniform Child Custody Jurisdiction and Enforcement Act, a child must reside in Colorado for at least 181 days prior to filing before Colorado is considered the “home state” of the child.